pjeereddy/learn-shell/README.md

 # learn-shell
-How to perform shell scripting
+How to perform shell script